 - Harder to light than a gas grill

 - Messier than a gas grill to clean

 - Doesn’t always cook the food evenly

 Charcoal Grill Buying Tips: When buying a charcoal grill, make sure you choose one with a large surface area, a sturdy cover, and stable, wide-set legs.
-A little hibachi or mini-grill can initially seem like a great idea — until you realize it will only hold a few burgers and you’re having a giant party for Memorial Day.
+A little hibachi or mini-grill can initially seem like a great idea — until you realize it will only hold a few burgers and you’re having more guests than you originally expected.
 Look for a grill that lets you push the coals to one side and leave the other side without any coals, and that has a tight lid and damper so you can better control the heat.
 It’s also a good idea to buy a chimney, a cylindrical device used for lighting charcoal briquettes.
 It allows you to light your charcoal easily and evenly without the use of lighter fluid, which can give your food a chemical flavor.
 Besides a cast-iron or stainless steel food grate, you’ll want your grill to have adjustable air vents on the lid as well as the bottom bowl (for better temperature control).
 For easier clean up, look for a grill that has a removable ash catcher.